wotGPT/ccna-labs/README.md

 ---

 ## Goal
-To develop practical networking skills, understand real-world network behavior, and demonstrate readiness for entry-level networking roles such as a NOC Technician.
+To develop practical networking skills, understand real-world network behavior, and demonstrate readiness for entry-level networking roles such as an NOC Technician.

 ---